PranavMayya/PranavMayya/README.md

 - 👋 Hi, I’m @PranavMayya
 - 👀 I’m interested in ..umm everything (latest tech)
-- 🌱 I’m currently learning ...python programming
+- 🌱 I’m currently learning ... python programming, Data Science / Analysis / Modeling & Viz, Ai (since interested in everything, hence learning everything)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...may be Ai (riding the next wave!:?)
-- 📫 How to reach me ...
+- 📫 How to reach me ...u know how :)

 <!---
 PranavMayya/PranavMayya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.